yazeedkfupm/Frontend-prototype-fa9lh/README.md

 Dark mode toggle (persisted per user) — icon next to the Sign out button with auto detection of system preference

+Instructor-focused additions now include a lesson feedback loop (students can rate/comment, instructors see the full feed), a shared workspace that lets multiple instructors collaborate on drafts with threaded notes, and a category suggestion workflow so instructors can propose new taxonomy entries for admin review.

 Create React App (React 18, React Router 6)

 Tailwind CSS via PostCSS